-While I lived in Madrid, I opted for the same municipality as my university, a discussion I will explain in a later post.
-It took around 20-25 minutes to get into central Madrid by public transit, making the city very accessible while not living in the busyness of Spain’s captial.
-So from my exploration, I present to you, in no particular order, 10 areas or destinations I think you should see on a trip to Madrid.
+While I lived in Madrid, I opted for the same municipality as my university, a decision I will explain in a later post.
+It took around 20-25 minutes to get into central Madrid by public transit, making the city very accessible while not living in the busyness of Spain’s capital.
+So from my exploration over months of living in Spain, I present to you, in no particular order, 10 areas or destinations I think you should see on a trip to Madrid.

 1. Puerta del Sol